 The damage I caused?
-I stood by my husband and did what he asked of me while he accomplished all that.
+I gave my husband what he needed from me so he could accomplish all that.

 The damage that lady caused?
 When I opened her email, I felt the physical impact that she intended when she hit “send.”
 The assault of her words.
 Words that were formed by the media.
 Had been force-fed to her.
 Words that she believed, when she’d never laid eyes on me the first time.

 Here’s to you if you use your intellect to question what some are trying to sell us on a daily basis.
-If you step kindly with your words until you’ve researched the topic from all angles to decide for yourself what you think about an issue.
-If you use introspection so that your words don’t foul the atmosphere, aimed at the wrong target.
+If you step kindly with your words until you’ve researched the topic, and enough that you can decide for yourself what you think about an issue.
+If you engage in introspection so that your words don’t foul the atmosphere, aimed at the wrong target.